bryanjenningz/mandarin-maze-game/README.md

 # Mandarin Maze Game

-Enter in Mandarin words you want to learn then play a maze game to learn them.
+Learn Mandarin words by playing a maze shooter game!

 ## How to play the game